medic/cht-docs/content/en/hosting/_index.md

 To produce optimal results, increase efficiency and develop structured processes in CHT applications, below are considerations to be made before hosting.

-* Current and future storage needs - this depends on number of documents, users and replication depth.
+* Current and future storage needs depending on the number of potential users
-* Security needs and protocol - Data privacy acts of the specific region, who can access the data, for MoH deployments how different is it?
-Sensitivity of health information
+* Security needs and protocol considering the sensitivity of health information
-* Availability and reliability - possibility of downtime and recovery
+* Availability and reliability
-* Support in case of downtime - setting up various lines of support
+* Support in case of downtime by setting up various lines of support
 * Disaster recovery and business continuity requirements
 * Cost implications
 * Backup